-In February, I visited the Metropolitan in New York and saw this magnificent Faience masks found in Medinet-el-Fayum at Antinoopolis, Middle Egypt.
+In February, I visited the Metropolitan in New York and saw this magnificent Faience masks, discovered in Medinet-el-Fayum at Antinoopolis, Middle Egypt.
 It dates from the 2nd century AD.
-With reference to the The Met, the masks are too small and brittle to have served as actual theater masks.
-They refer to the god Dionysus, patron of the theater and god of rebirth: in Egypt he was equated with Osiris.
+With reference to the The Metropolitan, the masks are too small and brittle to have served as actual theater masks.
+They refer to the god Dionysus, patron of the theater and god of rebirth: in Egypt equated with Osiris.

 More of my pictures of the Metropolitan can be seen here.